giancosta86/Chronos/README.md

 In the event block, the event notice can be rescheduled, or it can be destroyed, just like other entities; anyway, event notices *must* be destroyed at some point - unless the deallocation check is disabled via global directive, of course.

-In both events and procedures, the special constant *time.v* returns the double value of the current simulation time - which is 0 in the *start* event and is automatically increased by the engine as the events flow.
+In both events and procedures, the special constants *now* and *time.v* both return the double value of the current simulation time - which is 0 in the *start* event and is automatically increased by the engine as the events flow.

 The **return** keyword stops the current event, making the execution proceed to the next event in the schedule, if available.